yairEO/tagify/README.md

 </div>
 ```

-By default searching the suggestions is using fuzzy-search (configurable).
+By default searching the suggestions is using fuzzy-search (see [settings](#settings)).

-If you wish to assign alias to items in your suggestion list, it can be done by adding the `searchBy` property to an item in the list you wish
+If you wish to assign *alias* to items (in your suggestion list), add the `searchBy` property to whitelist items you wish
-to have an alias for, so when searching the suggestion for that alias, that item will show up.
+to have an *alias* for.
+In the blow example, when typing any of the words from the `searchBy` property, the suggestion listen will
+match "Israel".

 ### [Example](https://yaireo.github.io/tagify/#section-extra-properties) for a suggestion item alias